Yupʼik cuisine: Plants as food

-Akutaq (in Yup'ik and Cup'ik, akutar in Cup'ig, akutuq in Iñupiaq) or Eskimo ice cream, also known as Yup'ik ice-cream, Yupik ice-cream, Inupiaq ice-cream, Inupiat ice-cream, Alutiiq ice cream is a mixture of berries, sugar, seal oil, shortening, flaked fish flesh, snow, etc. Akutaq is most common Eskimo delicacy in Alaska, and only dessert in Eskimo cuisine.
+Akutaq (in Yup'ik and Cup'ik, akutar in Cup'ig, akutuq in Iñupiaq) or Eskimo ice cream, also known as Yup'ik ice-cream, Yupik ice-cream, Inupiaq ice-cream, Inupiat ice-cream, Alutiiq ice cream is a mixture of berries, sugar, seal oil, shortening, flaked fish flesh, snow, etc. Akutaq is most common Eskimo delicacy in Alaska, and the only dessert in Eskimo cuisine.
 Both Eskimo ice cream and Indian ice cream are also known as native ice cream or Alaskan ice cream in Alaska.
 There are different types of akutaq.

 Akutaq is served on all special occasions.
 Like Yup'ik dance, akutaq is not an everyday dish.
 It is a special treat, an honor to receive and a responsibility to give.
 "Mouse akutak" is made from roots found in mouse holes.
 Only a portion of the mouse's stored roots is taken, and some people replace the roots with something else the mouse can eat.

 The mousefood or mouse food (ugnaraat neqait) consists of the roots of various tundra plants which are cached by voles in burrows.
 Mousefood are grains gathered by a mouse and buried in shallow tunnels that sprout in the fall or spring rains.
 The tender green sprouts are often one of the first fresh foods available.
 Mousefood is eaten much like one would eat a small salad or fresh greens.